Cintakins/period-tracker/README.md

 #### Solution
 the javascript was not picking up the submit event, so I changed the event listener to listen to the submit button rather than the form.

+#### Problem
+stripe payments were being processed but price-totals not directing to order info in admin/database
+#### Solution

+#### Problem
+delivery cost is not properly represented in the admin.
+It looks as is the delivery cost is being calculated in models.py by counting the number of products, including products with different sizes, rather than th number of items
+#### Solution
+To calculate the total number of items, I took some code from boutique-ado's example an customized for this site.

 ## Testing
 ### Validators